metal-sn/SESNspectraLib/README.md

 # SESNspectraLib

 This repository contains code that was used in [Liu et al. (2016)](http://arxiv.org/abs/1510.08049) and [Modjaz et al. (2016)](http://arxiv.org/abs/1509.07124) to process Stripped Envelope Supenova (SESNe) spectra.
 Common issues encountered in using SN spectral data include missing uncertainties and inhomogeneous measurements of the velocity for differen SN types.
-Our library inteds to address these issues.
+Our library intends to address these issues.

 At this time two pieces of code are provided:
 - **FFT_smooth.pro**: IDL routine to smooth SN spectra by separating SN signal from noise in Fourier space.
 It should be used to evaluate the uncertainty of spectra in absence of reduction-generated spectral uncertainty arrays, or to reaplce those in a comprehensive manner for a large and diverse dataset [Liu et al. (2016)](http://arxiv.org/abs/1510.08049).